Beccaworsnop/Algerian-Market-prices-ML-spread-prediction/README.md

 - `month`: Month when the price data was collected
 - `spread`: Calculated price spread (target variable)

-The spread is defined as: `(upperBound - lowerBound) / lowerBound` and represents the relative price range for each product.
+The relative spread is defined as: `(upperBound - lowerBound) / lowerBound` and represents the relative price range for each product.

 ## Workflow

 ### 1. Data Cleaning

-- Calculated the spread between upper and lower price bounds
+- Calculated the relative spread between upper and lower price bounds
 - Handled infinity values that resulted from division operations
 - Removed or replaced NaN values to ensure data quality
 - Verified data cleanliness with statistical checks